msackton/taelgarverse1720/docs/people/sembarans/terry-the-bandit.md

-:octicons-location-24:{ .lg .middle } The Fought against the [Heroes of Cleenseau](<../pcs/cleenseau/heroes-of-cleenseau.md>) at the [bandit lair upriver of Cleenseau](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau/cleenseau.md>), in the [Manor of Cleenseau](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/manor-of-cleenseau.md>) on November 3rd, 1719
+:octicons-location-24:{ .lg .middle } Fought against the [Heroes of Cleenseau](<../pcs/cleenseau/heroes-of-cleenseau.md>) at the [bandit lair upriver of Cleenseau](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau/cleenseau.md>), in the [Manor of Cleenseau](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/manor-of-cleenseau.md>) on November 3rd, 1719

 One of the bandits involved in the [Attempted Poisoning of Cleenseau](<../../events/1700s/1719/11/attempted-poisoning-of-cleenseau.md>).
 Local to [Cleenseau](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau/cleenseau.md>), he fell on hard times during the winter of 1718-1719 and was recruited to banditry by [François](<./francois-the-bandit.md>).
 He was killed by an enraged Ankheg during the battle outside the bandit lair on November 3rd.